FinbarArgus/circulatory_autogen/README.md

 ### Required packages for autogeneration
 pandas

-IMPORTANT If installing on CENTOS, if you get an SSL error you must do the following before the pip install
+IMPORTANT if you get an SSL error you must do the following before the pip install

 ```bash
 export LD_LIBRARY_PATH=[OpenCOR]/lib